Human Subject – Institutional Review Committees

 What

-All PI-initiated clinical research (funded and non-funded), grant proposals and Industry-sponsored projects conducted in the Department of Neurosurgery must obtain approval from the Neurosurgery Clinical Research Feasibility Committee.
+All PI-initiated clinical research (funded and non-funded), grant proposals and Industry-sponsored projects conducted in the Department of Neurosurgery must obtain approval from the Neurosurgery Research Strategy Committee (RSC).
 The Committee evaluates study protocols to ensure they are of scientific merit, have appropriate statistical methods, realistic recruitment strategies, achievable enrollment goals and the budget recovers the cost of time, effort and any resource utilized to conduct the clinical research.

 How

-The PI is instructed to contact the Clinical Research Manager, Sukaina Davdani, to obtain the Neurosurgery Pre-Review Study Summary Form, which is required for submission, and the following study documents:
+The PI is instructed to contact the Research Program Coordinator, Sarah Torres, to obtain the Neurosurgery Pre-Review Study Summary Form, which is required for submission through RedCap, and the following study documents:

 • Study Protocol or Protocol Template